Crozier Fire in El Dorado County prompts evacuation orders

 The incident has been named by Cal Fire as the Crozier Fire.
 It started just after 11 p.m., northwest of Slate Mountain in the Eldorado National Forest.

-Cal Fire reports that the fire has grown to 67 acres, with no containment reported yet.
+Cal Fire reports that the fire has grown to 182 acres with 5% containment.

 Exactly what started the fire is under investigation, Cal Fire says.